 The institution may withhold permission to register or to receive official transcripts of grades or other services offered by the institution from anyone owing fees or another debt to the institution.
-The institution may also report the debt to a credit bureau, offset the amount due against any future state tax refunds due the student, refer the debt to an outside collection agency and/or charge the student actual and reasonable collection costs, including reasonable attorney fees if litigation is necessary, in collecting any amount not paid when due.
+The institution may also report the debt to a credit bureau, offset the amount due against any future state tax refunds due the student, refer the debt to an outside collection agency.

-If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact the campus Bursar's Office.
+If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact the Bursar's Office.
 The Bursar's Office will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.

 Failure to pay full registration fees when due or to clear any debt by the given deadline may result in an additional Administrative Fee or cancellation of classes.

-Also, for failure to respond to university collection efforts, delinquent accounts will be referred to outside collection agencies.
-Students may be responsible for any collection costs that accrue.
+October 27, 2017

-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE